 - 1 teaspoon cream of tartar

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

-- ⅓ cup Vanilla Rice Milk
+- 1/3 cup Vanilla Rice Milk (original will also do!)

-- ½ teaspoons vanilla extract
+- 1/2 teaspoons vanilla extract

-- 1 and ½ teaspoons peppermint extract
+- 1 and 1/2 teaspoons peppermint extract

 - Powdered sugar for rolling

-- Combine the flour mix, cocoa, xanthan, baking soda, cream of tartar and salt.
+- In a stand mixer, or by hand, combine the flour, sugar, cocoa, xanthan, baking soda, cream of tartar and salt.
 Mix thoroughly, being sure to work out any lumps of cocoa powder.

-- Once the dough is formed into balls, roll it in a small bowl of powdered sugar until well coated and then place on the cookie sheet.
+- Once the dough is formed into balls, roll it in a small bowl of powdered sugar until well coated and then place back on the cookie sheet.

 - Be sure to give the cookies some room as they’ll spread a bit when they cook.

 - Baker at the center of the oven for 7-9 minutes.
 Do not overcook, as they will dry easily.
 If you start to smell them, run for the oven!